 There is certainly no shortage of options when it comes to dog food for your dog.
 With the variety of brands and advertising out there, it’s often difficult to choose what the most suitable option for your dog is.

-We have looked at Dry Foods before which are a popular choice for many due to the easy storage and little preparation needed.
+We have looked at dry dog foods before which are a popular choice for many due to the easy storage and little preparation needed.

-Raw feeding advocates believe that such high temperature levels are likely to damage some of the natural nutrients contained within the food.
+Raw feeding supporters think that high temperatures can harm the natural nutrients in dog food.
 The vacuum sealing and sterilisation do, however, ensure a long shelf life without the need for any added artificial additives.

-Ok, maybe not all of the convenience - transporting frozen foods for extended periods (for holidays and so on) can be tricky and having to thaw them over-night before feeding isn't as easy as opening a bag or a tin, but most raw feeders agree that it is a small price to pay.
 However raw feeding is by no means free from criticism.
-Many vets and industry experts have raised concerns over the safety and nutritional balance of raw foods.
-Like wet and dry foods, pre-prepared raw foods come in both complete and complementary forms.
+Many vets and industry experts have raised concerns over the safety and nutritional balance of raw dog foods.
+Like wet dog food and dry dog food, pre-prepared raw dog foods come in both complete and complementary forms.